MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-multiple-authentications-in-a-single-instance.md

 ## Add Work/Social Account login to Phone-based login instance

-To be able to support multi mode authentication you should create AD B2C tenant and later configure the AD B2C application to add Work and social based login.
+As multiple modes of authentication in MCT can only be achieved via AD B2C, you need to first [**create an Azure AD B2C tenant**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) to support social login and then configure your B2C tenant to support MCT's phone authentication and work email login.
+Below are the detailed steps

-1. [Configure login identity for the platform by creating an Azure AD B2C Tenant](configure-login-social-work-school-account.md#social-account-or-email-based-authentication).
+1. [**Configure login identity for the platform by creating an Azure AD B2C tenant**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication).
 In the document skip point 7 in Step2 as you are not deploying new instance, proceed to Step3 if you need to add local account login support to your instance.

 2. Copy and note ClientID, ClientSecret, TenantName, sign-up and sign-in user flow name while configuring ADB2C tenant.

-3. Navigate to your Application’s [Key-Vault](../../analytics/custom-reports/database-schema.md#accessing-key-vault):
+3. Navigate to your Application’s [**Key-Vault**](../../analytics/custom-reports/database-schema.md#accessing-key-vault):

     * Click on “AzureADB2CExternalAuthClientSecret” in Secrets under settings
         :::image type="content" source="../../media/Multiauth_adb2csecret.png" alt-text="adb2c secret1":::